MariusZerni/project-4/README.md

 User._meta.get_field('email').blank = False
 ```

-In order to model the User relationship with the other entities and also to create some methods to retrieve related user information (from child tables), I had to extend it by creating a Person class (proxy to the Django User).
+In order to model the User relationship with the other entities, and also to create some methods to retrieve related user information (from child tables), I had to extend it by creating a Person class (proxy to the Django User).

-I created methods that are used in the Person serializer in order to retrieve related user information (user roles, skills, metees, mentors, votes)
+I created methods that are used in the Person serializer in order to retrieve related user information (user roles, skills, metees, mentors, votes).

 ```py
 class Person(User):